“High aims form high characters, and great objects bring out great minds” – Tryon Edwards

 It doesn’t matter how many customer names start with B this code will create exactly one object for each one.

 This concludes my post on VBA Objects.
-I hope you found in beneficial.In my next post I’ll be looking at how your can create your own objects in VBA using the Class Module.
+I hope you found it beneficial.In my next post I’ll be looking at how you can create your own objects in VBA using the Class Module.